medhatelmasry/UnzipLHub/README.md

 # UnzipLHub
-This is a console application that facilitates the extraction of files in D2L (A.K.A.
+This is a console application that facilitates the extraction of files from D2L (A.K.A.
 Learning Hub).

 ### Disclaimer
 * application was developed at BCIT where student numbers are in the format of A00######.